Ameera Shah

+Currently, she serves as Sr. Vice-President of NATHealth (Healthcare Federation of India).
+She is also an Independent Director on the boards of Torrent Pharma and the ACC limited, which is a part of Adani Group.
+She was also an advisor to Baylor College of Medicine and the global advisory board of AXA.

 Early life

-Ameera Shah was born to Dr. Sushil Shah, a pathologist, and Dr. Duru Shah, a gynaecologist.
-She belongs to a family of doctors in Mumbai.
-Her elder sister Aparna Shah is a geneticist.
 She studied commerce at junior college in H.R.
 College of Commerce and Economics.
 She obtained a degree in finance from the University of Texas at Austin.

 She used to work with Goldman Sachs in New York.
 Later, she completed the Owner-President Management Program at Harvard Business School.
 Shah is an industry spokesperson and has been featured as a speaker in various National and International forums, industry events and conclaves.
 She has spoken at events organized by Indian Institute of Management Ahmedabad, Harvard Business School, TED, and CII.

 Career

 Metropolis Healthcare

 She took over her father's pathology business- Metropolis Lab in 2001.
 She subsequently transformed a single diagnostic lab which had a revenue of about $1.5 million and 40 employees, to Metropolis Healthcare, a multinational chain of 125 diagnostic labs with $90 million in revenue and 4,500 employees.
 She successfully led the listing of the company in April 2019.